I. Physikalisches Institut

 Prof. Dr. T. Weitz

-We are excited to move in 2020 from LMU Munich to Göttingen.
 We investigate the fundamental electronic properties of novel nanoscopic systems such as 2D-materials (graphene etc.) and organic semiconductors.
 These materials are a versatile playground to study basic quantum phenomena and are of interest for energy harvesting and large-area flexible electronics.
-We study their properties via a combination of electrical, optical and morphological investigations.
+We study their properties via a combination of electrical and optical investigations.

 Prof. Dr. V. Moshnyaga